arthur0211/arthur0211/README.md

 Working in **Wealth Tech** — building **agentic AI systems** and applying emerging technologies to wealth management and client relationship.

-5+ years in offshore wealth management.
+5+ years in global wealth management.
 Currently shipping evals, multi-agent systems, and pattern libraries for the field.

 > *"What survives contact with real users."*